irtazahashmi/pytspl/doc/tutorials/intro_to_filters.rst

 Flow: 1088

-We can plot the simplicial complex using the :func:`draw_network` function.
+Plot the simplicial complex using the :func:`draw_network` function.

 >>> from pytspl import SCPlot
 >>>